JoshuaKGoldberg/debugging-workshop/README.md

 npm i
 ```

+## Ground Rules

+- Please ask questions!
+Let me know if any of this isn't making sense, because if it's not for you, you're never the only one!
+- Everybody learns at their own pace.
+It's absolutely fine to not get it immediately.

 ## Workshop Steps

 To run an individual step's tests, run `npm run test -- ` and the workshop number.